OREP Staff & Board

 Mark received his A.B. with distinction from Stanford University and his J.D. from Indiana University School of Law.

-Teddy Keizer, B.S.
-Brown University, Student Body President, 1994; 7th generation Oregonian; campaign organizer, developed environmental platform for Congressman Patrick Kennedy, 1994; volunteer with school board and ballot initiative campaigns, and Presidential campaigns; active with statewide campaign to create pro-school majority in Oregon House; Statewide Organizer with Stand for Children campaigns to improve school nutrition policies, mentoring programs, and public parks, recognized for outstanding success in enlarging membership and fundraising, 2006-2007; Chief of Staff to Oregon Senator Joanne Verger where he led successful multiyear effort to reform Oregon’s Bottle Bill, helped pass Oregon Climate Corps Bill creating statewide Climate Masters programs modeled after Master Recyclers, 2005-2009; toured all 50 states to promote wilderness preservation, speaking and giving interviews, 2005; subject of Outdoor Life Network documentary aired on national TV; active volunteer with OREP 2009-2010; lives in SE Portland with his wife and son.
+Teddy is a 7th generation Oregonian who graduated from Brown University in 1994.
+As a campaign organizer, he developed an environmental platform for Congressman Patrick Kennedy (1994), and has volunteered with school board and ballot initiative campaigns and Presidential campaigns.
+He is the past Statewide Organizer with Stand for Children campaigns to improve school nutrition policies, mentoring programs, and public parks, and was recognized for outstanding success in enlarging membership and fundraising.
+From 2005-2009, Teddy was Chief of Staff to Oregon Senator Joanne Verger where he led a successful multiyear effort to reform Oregon’s Bottle Bill, helped pass the Oregon Climate Corps Bill creating statewide Climate Masters programs modeled after Master Recyclers.

-Also currently includes volunteer staff members Kathleen Newman, Mark Pengilly
+The OREP Board also currently includes volunteer staff members Kathleen Newman and Mark Pengilly